locks-az/cse15l-lab-reports/LabReport2.md

 ```

 Error:
-The error was that the elements of the array were being overwritten while iterting through it.
+The bug was that the elements of the array were being overwritten while iterting through it.
 For example, the first element would be set as the last element and its value would be lost.
 By the time it iterates to the last element, the method will set the last element as the first element, which is already the last element, thus losing the first element entirely.
-The ending array will be a mirrored array where the front half is the same as the back half reversed.
+The symptom would result in a mirrored array where the front half is the same as the back half reversed.

-When using {1,2,3} as a test input, the result should be {3,2,1}.
-However, the code returns {3,2,3};
+When using {1,2,3} as a failure-inducing input, the expected should be {3,2,1}.
+However, the symptom is {3,2,3};

 Fix: